NgKhaiPhu/Video-defect-detection-using-Deep-Learning-techniques/README.md

 # Flicker detection
 <div align="justify">
 I worked on this topic from August to the end of my internship program.
-After some discussions with the tester team from EMC2, I was given access to all of CCS2BUG tickets in order to support my data collection process.
-During August, I have managed to gather 321 videos recording steps to reproduce failed test cases from more than 200 different tickets.
+After some discussions with the tester team from EMC2, I was granted access to all of CCS2BUG tickets to aid in my data collection process.
+During August, I have managed to gather 321 videos documenting the steps to reproduce failed test cases from more than 200 different tickets.
 These videos come in the form of camera records or screen capture.
 </div><br>

 Similar to the work of "Video noise detection", I divide all videos into these categories:

-- Blank screen: all content on the screen disappear, leaving a monochrome screen
+- Blank screen: all content on the screen disappear, leaving a monochrome screen (green, blue, black or white screen)
 - Chaotic switch: switching screens causes the device to alternate screens chaotically during transitions.
-Happens for an extended
+Happens for an extended period of time
-- Frame error: very similar to chaotic switch, but screens only alternate twice, and lasts for much shorter period
+- Frame error: very similar to a chaotic switch, but with screens alternating only twice and lasting for a much shorter duration
 - List-slider: related to list or slider objects
 - Object: related to particular objects on the screen (circles, boxes, icons,...)
 - Screen slide: related to main screen sliding
 - Other: cannot be classified into any of the above categories
 <div align="justify">

-All videos are categorized into these groups purely based on my observation on the flickers' patterns, which objects are bugged out, how long each flicker occurs,...
-I strongly believe that making clear definitions for these categories should be a task of high priority.</div><br>
+All videos are categorized into these groups purely based on my observation of the flickers' patterns, the affected objects, the duration of each flicker, and similar factors.
+I firmly believe that establishing clear definitions for these categories should be a top priority.
+</div><br>

 I have attempted to solve the "Frame error" category during October and November 2023.
 All models that I have built can be found in the ```FlickerDetection/models``` directory.